John Candler (abolitionist)

 John Candler (10 April 1787 in Great Bardfield – 4 July 1869) was an English abolitionist active in Chelmsford, Essex.

+Early life

-John was the son of Elizabeth and William Candler.
-His father was a schoolmaster, and around 1799 he resigned his school and moved to Ipswich.
-Here John was apprenticed to a Quaker draper.
-Although his formal education drew to a close, John learnt Hebrew and Greek to better understand the Christian scriptures.
-This reflected the deeply religious viewpoint which his parents had passed unto him.
+He was the son of Elizabeth and William Candler, a schoolmaster, born into a religious family.
+Around 1799 William Candler gave up his school and moved to Ipswich.
+There John was apprenticed to a Quaker draper.
+He studied Hebrew and Greek to read the Bible scriptures.